-- Development of a Traffic Management System to monitor the traffic impacts of all developments approved within the exception areas. - The Broward County Congestion Demand Management Plan - The "Downtown (Fort Lauderdale CBD) Transportation Management Area" ride-sharing, flex-time guaranteed ride home and mass transit programs for any commuters living in Hallandale Beach. - The I-95 Master Plan participation on the I-95 Master Plan (including Tri-Rail System) project will include coordination with Florida Department of Transportation to identify alternative approaches to address the transportation needs of the exception areas.
-Coordination will also identify the traffic impacts of the exception areas and evaluation of proposed I-95 alternatives on the overall Hallandale Beach Transportation System. - The City actively encourages the use of the City Mini Bus System and implements bicycle and sidewalk improvements.

-POLICY 1:18:7: The Hallandale Beach Comprehensive Plan and LDRs shall establish standards and monitoring procedures for the expansion of mass transit, pedestrian travel and other forms of non-automobile travel within urban infill and urban redevelopment area(s).

-OBJECTIVE 1.19: Crime Prevention: The City shall review all major developments for their use of Crime Prevention Through Environmental Design (CPTED) principles and standards.

-POLICY 1.19.1: The City shall maintain a CPTED review policy and procedure in the form of administrative policy or land development regulations.
-The policy shall require plan review by the Development Services and Police Departments, at a minimum.

-POLICY 1.20.2: The City shall continue to enforce the provisions of the most recent edition of the Florida Building Code, particularly the updated Energy Code (adopted 3/09) to achieve higher energy efficiency in buildings.

-POLICY 1.20.3: The City shall require the use of low water use plumbing fixtures in new construction and continue to encourage the use of low water use plumbing fixtures in building renovations through periodic give-away toilet retrofit programs and encourage energy efficient electrical systems, such as retrofitting lighting fixtures in City buildings.

-POLICY 1.20.6: The City shall continue to encourage mixed-use development and concentrations of higher land use intensities along major transportation corridors by allowing urban-type development standards (i.e. height / setbacks), residential use and density bonuses in designated commercial areas via Flex Allocation.

-POLICY 1.20.8: The City shall continue to maintain, upgrade and complete missing segments of its pedestrian and bikeway networks connecting development to transportation systems, schools, public facilities and commercial areas.
+- Development of a Traffic Management System to monitor the traffic impacts of all developments approved within the exception areas. - The Broward County Congestion Demand Management Plan - The "Downtown (Fort Lauderdale CBD) Transportation Management Area" ridesharing, flex-time guaranteed ride home and mass transit programs for any commuters living in Hallandale Beach.

+- The I-95 Master Plan participation on the I-95 Master Plan (including Tri-Rail System) project will include coordination with Florida Department of Transportation to identify alternative approaches to address the transportation needs of the exception areas.
+Coordination will also identify the traffic impacts of the exception areas and evaluation of proposed I-95 alternatives on the overall Hallandale Beach Transportation System. - The City actively encourages the use of the City Mini Bus System and implements bicycle and sidewalk improvements. - POLICY 1:18:7: The Hallandale Beach Comprehensive Plan and LDRs shall establish standards and monitoring procedures for the expansion of mass transit, pedestrian travel and other forms of non-automobile travel within urban infill and urban redevelopment area(s). - OBJECTIVE 1.19: Crime Prevention: The City shall review all major developments for their use of Crime Prevention Through Environmental Design (CPTED) principles and standards. - POLICY 1.19.1: The City shall maintain a CPTED review policy and procedure in the form of administrative policy or land development regulations.
+The policy shall require plan review by the Development Services and Police Departments, at a minimum. - OBJECTIVE 1.20: The City shall continue to implement its energy-efficient "grid" Future Land Use Plan and discourage urban sprawl accounting for existing and future energy power generation and transmission systems. - POLICY 1.20.2: The City shall continue to enforce the provisions of the most recent edition of the Florida Building Code, particularly the updated Energy Code (adopted 3/09) to achieve higher energy efficiency in buildings. - POLICY 1.20.3: The City shall require the use of low water use plumbing fixtures in new construction and continue to encourage the use of low water use plumbing fixtures in building renovations through periodic give-away toilet retrofit programs and encourage energy efficient electrical systems, such as retrofitting lighting fixtures in City buildings. - POLICY 1.20.6: The City shall continue to encourage mixed-use development and concentrations of higher land use intensities along major transportation corridors by allowing urban-type development standards (i.e. height / setbacks), residential use and density bonuses in designated commercial areas via Flex Allocation. - POLICY 1.20.8: The City shall continue to maintain, upgrade and complete missing segments of its pedestrian and bikeway networks connecting development to transportation systems, schools, public facilities and commercial areas.

-Applicable Code and Ordinances
+Applicable Codes and Ordinances

-- 1. The proposed commercial use is permitted based on the present Central RAC Zoning District/ Transit Core Subdistrict. - 2.
-The Project consists of a culinary center with of 9,300 square feet commissary/kitchen, a 2,100 square feet greenhouse and 2, 700 square feet restaurant for a total of 14,100 square feet of commercial space. - 3.
-The applicant requests the requirements discussed below in items 3(a) thru 3(j) be waived by the City Commission pursuant to Section 32-135(a).
-The following chart summarizes the requested Redevelopment Area Modification Waivers under Application# RD-16-2871:
+- 1. The proposed commercial use is permitted based on the present West RAC Zoning District/ Foster Road Subdistrict. - 2.
+The Project consists of a medical center with 25,089 square feet of commercial space.

+3. The applicant requests the requirements discussed below in items 3(a) thru 3(f) be waived by the City Commission pursuant to Section 32-135(a).
+The following chart summarizes the requested Redevelopment Area Modification Waivers under Application# RD-16-2185: